angular/angular/src/cdk/scrolling/scrolling.md

 if you want to have some non-virtualized content that the user can scroll through before or after the virtualized content.

-To configure a `cdk-vritual-scroll-viewport` to use one of its parent elements as the scrolling element, apply `cdkVirtualScrollingElement` to the scrolling parent element.
+To configure a `cdk-virtual-scroll-viewport` to use one of its parent elements as the scrolling element, apply `cdkVirtualScrollingElement` to the scrolling parent element.

 <!-- example(cdk-virtual-scroll-parent-scrolling) -->